Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ./provider-tools deploy solution --path "/mnt/hdd/provider-tools/solution-execution-controller"
 ```

 Provider Tools also creates a new directory `solution-execution-controller` or `data-execution-controller`, depending on your order type.
-This directory contains two files, `.env` and `config.json`, with all the necessary artifacts to launch an Offer Provisioner order in the [next step](/developers/cli_guides/providers_offers#step-5-run-offer-provisioner).
+This directory contains two files, `.env` and `config.json`, with all the necessary artifacts to launch an Offer Provisioner order in the [Step 5](/developers/cli_guides/providers_offers#step-5-run-offer-provisioner).
 Note that `.env` file is hidden.

 ### Provider SPCTL

-Provider Tools also creates a provider's SPCTL configuration file in its root directory.
-Its name is similar to `spctl-config-0xB9f0b7bBDbAe9fBe3E60BdC567e253f503605BAa.json`, where `0xB9f0b7bBDbAe9fBe3E60BdC567e253f503605BAa` is your Authority Account address.
+Provider Tools also creates a provider SPCTL configuration file in its root directory.
+Its name is similar to `spctl-config-0xB9f0b7bBDbAe9fBe3E60BdC567e253f503605BAa.json`, where `0xB9f0b7bBDbAe9fBe3E60BdC567e253f503605BAa` is your authority account address.
 This SPCTL config allows you to manage your provider and offers.

 Rename this file to `config.json` so SPCTL can recognize it as its configuration file.
 Copy or [download](/developers/cli_guides/configure) SPCTL to the Provider Tools directory.
-It is your Provider SPCTL.
+It is your provider SPCTL.

 Alternatively, copy this provider's SPCTL config to your SPCTL directory.
 Use the `--config` option with [SPCTL commands](/developers/cli_commands) to manage your provider and orders.
 For example: